-Informat ion adequacy for management strategy c Guide post Information is adequate to support measures to manage main primary species.
+Information adequacy for management strategy

+c Guide post Information is adequate to support measures to manage main primary species.
 Information is adequate to support a partial strategy to manage main primary species.
 Information is adequate to support a strategy to manage all primary species, and evaluate with a high degree of certainty whether the strategy is achieving its objective.

 Met?
-Yes Yes No Rationale
+Yes Yes No

+Rationale

-The information supports a strategy to manage all Primary species, but sufficient uncertainly in stock structure and in Tier 3, 4, and 5 assessments that a high degree of certainty does not exist that the strategy achieves its objective of keeping species at or near the target reference point and keeping stocks above the limit reference point 90% of the time.
+The information supports a strategy to manage all Primary species, but there is sufficient uncertainly in stock structure and in Tier 3, 4, and 5 assessments that there is not a high degree of certainty that the strategy achieves its objective of keeping species at or near the target reference point and keeping stocks above the limit reference point 90% of the time.
+SG80 is met but SG100 is not met